BASP Students

 Recent publications and presentations:

-Golub S. A., Wolfer, C. Beacham, A., Lane, B. V., Chastain, C. A., Meyers, K. A., (in press).
-Increasing the accessibility and relevance of implementation science for front-line implementers.
-The Journal of Acquired Immune Deficiency Syndromes (JAIDS).
+Golub, S. A., Wolfer, C., Beacham, A., Lane, B. V., Chastain, C. A., & Meyers, K. A. (2025).
+Developing a practice-driven taxonomy of implementation strategies for HIV prevention.
+JAIDS Journal of Acquired Immune Deficiency Syndromes, 98(4), 377–385. https://doi.org/10.1097/QAI.0000000000003581

 Email: cwolfer@gradcenter.cuny.edu